TCP vs UDP: Understanding the Difference

 When you open a web page on your browser, your device sends TCP packets to the server’s address.
 It’s a request to the server to send the data and information for the website.
 The web server replies by sending a course of TCP packets.
 These packets are stitched together by the browser to display a web page on your screen.

-When you click on a link given on that page, or go to a different website, the browser again sends TCP packets to the server and the server responds by sending back more TCP data packets.
+When you select a link provided on a page, or navigate to a different website, the browser once more dispatches TCP packets to the server.
+In response, the server reciprocates by transmitting additional TCP data packets back.